theapsgroup/steampipe-plugin-clickup/docs/tables/clickup_team.md

 # Table: clickup_team

-Obtain information about teams in your ClickUp environment.
+Obtain information about teams you have access to in your ClickUp environment.

 ## Examples